j-fisher2/SentimentAnalysis/README.md

-Here's a README file for your code:

----

 # YouTube Video Comments Sentiment Analysis

 This project aims to perform sentiment analysis on comments from a YouTube video using Natural Language Processing (NLP) techniques.
 The sentiment analysis helps in understanding the overall sentiment expressed in the comments, whether positive, negative, or neutral.